Couple Of Guidelines On Mixing Electronic Music

 Preparing To Mix

-At this point it doesn’t matter if the mix doesn’t sound loud enough.
-Just turn up the volume of your speakers.
-And when you export (mixdown) your song to WAV, you can normalize it afterwards (that means increasing the amplitude of the WAV so that the loudest peak is at maximum possible level) and via limiter and compressor you can really make it loud.
-But this is done in the mastering process.
+When you export (mixdown) your song to WAV, you can normalize it afterward (that means increasing the amplitude of the WAV so that the loudest peak is at the maximum possible level without clipping) and use limiter and compressor to make it loud.

 Drums

-I may also add a very gentle reverb to the claps or snare to create a bit of a sense of space.
+I may also add a very gentle reverb to the claps or snare to add a bit of a sense of space.

 For claps and / or snare sounds, I use layering more often than for kick drums, but still – quite rarely.

-Panning and equalizing helps to separate closed and open hihats from each other as they are often in a same frequency range.
+Panning and equalizing helps to separate closed and open hi-hats from each other as they are often in the same frequency range.

 Then comes the percussion sounds.
-I set the levels few dB’s below the kick drum.
-If I’m using low tom -type of percussion sounds, they may compete with the kick drum so I use a high pass eq to cut around 100-150 Hz and below.
+I set the levels few dBs below the kick drum.
+If I’m using low tom – a type of percussion sounds, they may compete with the kick drum so I use a high pass eq to cut around 100-150 Hz and below.

-As a general rule of thumb, try to find a spot for each sound in the frequency range and stereo image and do not use too much sounds to avoid the drums sounding messy.
-Keep it simple.
+As a general rule of thumb, try to find a spot for each sound in the frequency range and stereo image and do not use too many sounds to avoid the drums sounding messy.
+Keep it simple!

 Bass